OUR search for a 1940s airman this week has had surprising consequences, and brought the hunt a little closer to home than expected.

 The Oxford Mail has since been inundated with calls.

-And it seems Mr Badcock worked for the Oxford Mail and sister paper The Oxford Times from the age of 14 until his retirement in 1989.
+And it seems Mr Badcock worked for the Oxford Mail and sister paper The Oxford Times from the age of 14 until his

 Reader Ed Trafford said: “I worked with a Bert Badcock when he worked as a Linotype operator at the Oxford Mail when it was based in New Inn Hall Street.